This page tells you about the hormone therapy drug degarelix. There is information about

 - Other drugs you are having

 Degarelix is a relatively new drug in cancer treatment.
-This means that the information about side effects is based on only a few trials.
-And there is no information available at the moment about possible longer term effects that it may cause.
-Tell your doctor if you notice anything that is not normal for you.
+This means that there is little information available at the moment about possible longer term side effects that it may cause.
+Tell your doctor or nurse if you notice anything that is not normal for you.

 This page does not list all the very rare side effects of this treatment that are very unlikely to affect you.
 For further information look at the Electronic Medicines Compendium website at www.medicines.org.uk.

 If you have a side effect not mentioned here that you think may be due to this treatment you can report it to the Medicines Health and Regulatory Authority (MHRA) at www.mhra.gov.uk.